Home » CBSE » Class 12 » NCERT Solutions for Class 12 Biology Chapter 10 Microbes in Human Welfare

 (iii)Use of hydrogen fixing bacterium.

-Related: NCERT Solutions for Class 11 English Snapshots Chapter 7 - Birth
+Related: NCERT Solutions for Class 11 English Hornbill Chapter 2 - We’re Not Afraid to Die… If We Can All Be Together

 11.Three water samples namely river water, untreated sewage water and secondary effluent discharged from a sewage treatment plant were subjected to BOD test.
 The samples were labelled A, B and C; but the laboratory attendant did not note which was which.
 The BOD values of the three samples A, B and C were recorded as 20 mg/L, 8 mg/Land 400 mg/L, respectively.
 Which sample of the water is most polluted?
 Can you assign the correct label to each assuming the river water is relatively clean?